lpy912/Emotion-and-Sentiment-Analysis/README.md

 The codes are divided into 3 parts.

 First part: Data extraction using selenium and beautiful soup from Google Play Store reviews.
+It has xpath of the longer reviews which will usually be hidden during the web scraping process.

-Second part: Data preprocessing for textual data
+Second part: Data preprocessing for textual data.
 Third part: Data modelling using supervised machine learning algorithm.
+Last part: Word cloud to identify main issue of each Google Play Store Apps.

 This project is part of the fullfilment of a course-based Master degree in Universiti Malaya.